srsolutionsag/Subscription/README.md

 Further development discontinued
 ================================
 The Subscription plugin is no longer being developed.
-The requirements for adding accounts to courses and other objects in ILIAs have increased over the years and additional workflows have become necessary.
-We have decided to cover these requirements with a new plugin and also to simplify the connection to new ILAIS versions.
+The requirements for adding accounts to courses and other objects in ILIAS have increased over the years and additional workflows have become necessary.
+We have decided to cover these requirements with a new plugin and also to simplify the connection to new ILIAS versions.
 If you are dependent on the plugin, please contact us at support@sr.solutions - we will then check with you how you could implement your workflows with the new plugin in the future.